Viacheslav Chornovil: Crimean issue

+Views on the economy

-As the crisis in Crimea continued, the Ukrainian economy collapsed, a result of the government's failure to adapt to changing economic realities within the former Soviet Union and its economy dominated by imports.
-Hyperinflation began and productivity rose.
-At one point, the Ukrainian government considered selling its nuclear arsenal in order to alleviate economic pressures.
-These political and economic crises led to fears among many deputies that Ukraine would soon lose its independence; Chornovil, on the contrary, believed that by securing Ukraine's sovereignty, it would lead to an improvement in political and economic conditions, and he continued to oppose Kravchuk, with whom he continued to maintain an acrimonious rivalry.
+Fixing the rapidly deteriorating economy was an extremely serious issue in the first years of independence.
+The problem stemmed from the government's failure to adapt to changing economic realities within the former Soviet Union and Ukraine's economy being dominated by imports.
+Hyperinflation began and productivity fell.
+These political and economic crises led to fears among many deputies that Ukraine would soon lose its independence; Chornovil, on the contrary, believed that securing Ukraine's sovereignty would lead to an improvement in political and economic conditions.
+He continued to oppose Kravchuk, with whom he continued to maintain an acrimonious rivalry.

 Independent trade unions, incensed by the refusal of Kravchuk's government to guarantee workers' benefits and compensation, launched wide-reaching strikes on 2 September 1992.
 Like the strikes of 1989–1991 the strikers were largely coal miners, but in contrast to the previous strikes they failed to gain wide-reaching support, a fact that Lafayette College professor Stephen Crowley attributes to it having been called by a nation-wide union instead of by local, Donbas-based strike committees.
 The coal miners were joined by Kyiv's public transportation workers in February 1993, a measure that made the strike deeply unpopular among the public.
-Rather than endorsing the strikes, as they previously had, Rukh condemned them (as did almost all other parties) and called upon the government to "punish the real organisers of the strike".
+Unlike in previous walkouts, Rukh condemned the strikers (as did almost all other parties) and called upon the government to "punish the real organisers of the strike".
 Chornovil in particular argued for the curtailing of political activity, especially strikes, in order to ensure stability.

-Russia waded into the Crimean crisis later in 1993.
-Valentin Agafonov, deputy chairman of the Supreme Soviet of Russia, pledged to recognise Crimea if their independence was confirmed by referendum.
-In June, the city of Sevastopol additionally applied to join the Russian Federation.
-Pro-Russian activist Yuriy Meshkov became the impromptu leader of the movement for Crimea's annexation into Russia, forming an army comprising soldiers of the Soviet Black Sea Fleet and seizing control of police and media buildings with supporters.
-The increasing perceived threat from Moscow over Crimea led the Ukrainian population to favour maintaining the nuclear weapons that had come under its control following the Soviet Union's dissolution.
-Chornovil was among the politicians who supported an independent nuclear arsenal, or alternatively membership in the NATO military alliance, which he felt was the only possible deterrent to Russian expansionism in the case that they were required to relenquish their weapons.
-Despite this, Chornovil insisted that war would not occur over Crimea in the immediate term; he believed that within half a year to a year Crimean separatism would lose popularity and that Russian actions would be limited to financing Crimean separatists and an information warfare campaign against Ukraine.
-Both of these predictions would eventually prove accurate.